 BTU processes the personal data only for the fulfillment of its higher education duties and its legal obligations within the framework of the respectively applicable data-protection regulations.

 The purpose and legal bases of the data processing arise for the data processing from Art.
-6 (1) lit. b) - e) DS-GMO and the respective federal and state law special regulations.
+6 (1) lit. b) - e) GDPR and the respective federal and state law special regulations.

 Thus, for example, BTU processes personal data on the basis of Art.
 Section 14 (9) Brandenburg University Law (BbgHG) in connection with Section 1 of the enrollment regulations for applicants, students, doctoral candidates, examination candidates and external candidates of higher education institutions, which are in particular required for enrollment, feedback, participation in courses, examinations, the use of higher education institutions, the participation in the evaluation of teaching and studies and for university planning.

 Personal data of applicants as well as of employees are processed on the basis of Section 26 Brandenburg Data Protection Act (BbgDSG), if applicable, for civil servants in connection with Section 94 Law on Public Servants (LBGBbg), if this is necessary for the beginning, carrying out, termination or liquidation of the service or employment relationship, or to carry out internal, planning, organizational, personnel, social or budget and cost-calculation measures, in particular for the purpose of personnel planning and personnel allocation, or which are stipulated in a wage agreement or service and works agreement (collective agreement).

 In the context of research projects, BTU processes data for scientific and historical research purposes on the basis of Section 25 BbgDSG if the data subject's legitimate interests are not affected by the nature of the data, by their transparency or by the nature of the use or if the public interest for the implementation of the research project prevails over the legitimate concerns of the data subject and the purpose of the research cannot be achieved in any other manner.